wengong-jin/hgraph2graph/README.md

 And then run `pip install .`

-## Polymer Generation
+## Molecule Generation
-The polymer generation code is in the `polymers/` folder.
+The molecule generation code is in the `generation/` folder.

 ## Graph translation Data Format
 * The training file should contain pairs of molecules (molA, molB) that are similar to each other but molB has better chemical properties.
 Please see `data/qed/train_pairs.txt`.